vinhnx/spawn/README.md

 [![Swift Package Manager](https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=flat)](https://swift.org/package-manager)
 [![@vinhnx](https://img.shields.io/badge/contact-%40vinhnx-blue.svg)](https://twitter.com/vinhnx)

-> Post WWDC updates: Xcode 11+ is now able to resolve and generate package and open an Xcode project for you automatically.
-So I will keep `spawn` for history and learning purpose, you can use this tool if you like.
-Nothing hurts if you like to work from command-line, huh? :)

 **spawn** A small command-line tool to quickly tryout a Swift Package Manager (SPM) package locally.
 Works with [Vapor](https://github.com/vapor) too.

 ```bash